-In Geometry, the four basic transformations are
+In Geometry, the four basic translation or transformations are:

 - Dilation or Resizing